Protea lorea: Taxonomy

 Protea lorea was first described by Robert Brown in his 1810 treatise On the Proteaceae of Jussieu, from specimens collected by Francis Masson near the Cape of Good Hope in the early 1770s, and at that time in the herbarium collection of Joseph Banks.

 Description

 The shrub forms a low mat of one metre in diameter.
-It blooms in Summer, from January to February, with its large, yellow inflorescences appearing at ground level from small tufts of grass-like leaves.
-The plant is monoecious with both sexes in each flower.
+It blooms in the summer, from January to February, with its large, yellow inflorescences appearing at ground level from small tufts of grass-like leaves.
+The plant is hermaphroditic, with both sexes in each flower.
 Pollination probably occurs through the action of birds.
 The fruits are woody and persistent, which means they are retained on the plant after senescence.
 The seeds are kept within the dry fruit for a long period, they are released one to two years after the flowers were formed, and are spread through means of the wind.

 It is easily mistaken for the reed-like type of plants known as restios, with which it shares its habitat, and thus has often been overlooked in surveys of local flora.